lter/im-manual/site-identifier.md

 A ROR ID consists of a unique 9-character string appended to the ROR domain.
 The preferred form of a ROR identifier is the entire URL: https://ror.org/02mhbdp94 rather than ror.org/02mhbdp94 or 02mhbdp94, although the ROR API will recognize all three of these forms as ROR IDs.

-## Action requested: ##
-Each site Information Manager should enter information relevant to their ROR identifier in the shared spreadsheet as described below.

 ### How to request or update an ROR identifier ###

 1. Visit the [ROR Homepage](https://ror.org/) to learn about ROR IDs.